Zeioth/compiler.nvim/README.md

 * **I'm coding a web, how do I run it?** Please don't try to compile/run web languages.
 There is no real way to run a web project based on the filetype of the buffer, which is what this plugins does.
 Even worse: Different projects will use different ports.
 But if you have this case of use, I recommend you this strategy:

   * A way to transpile: toggleterm + termux.
-  * A way run the project: Just keep the website opened it your browser.
+  * A way run the project: Just keep the website opened in your browser.

 ## 🌟 Support the project
 If you want to help me, please star this repository to increase the visibility of the project.